Improving the Post-Purchase Experience

 Research & Insights

-To understand the root cause of the issue, I collaborated with the Product Manager and Customer Support team.
+To understand the root cause of the issue, I collaborated with the product manager, UX writer, Operators and Customer support team.
 Together, we:

 Competitive Analysis & UX Audit

-This research, combined with data analysis, customer complaints and what we already knew — got us to the following key findings:
+This research, combined with data analysis, customer complaints and what we already knew.
+It got us to the following key findings:

 Problem Statement